Assessment Part 2

 3. Blog Post

-Completed by the end of week 2.
+A first draft will be completed by the end of week 2, with the final version finished in our last week.
 Our Ocean Leaders Blog will host the Blog Posts after submission and the instructors support the groups in editing the final versions.
 Your blog post will be public facing, and so you will be using language that the general public can understand.
 Supports learning outcomes 1-2 and 6-7.

 Key Information: